psycopg/psycopg2/doc/src/usage.rst

     >>> cur.fetchone()[0].tzinfo
     psycopg2.tz.FixedOffsetTimezone(offset=60, name=None)

-Notice that only time zones with an integer number of minutes are supported: this is a limitation of the Python `datetime` module.
+Note that only time zones with an integer number of minutes are supported: this is a limitation of the Python `datetime` module.
 A few historical time zones had seconds in the UTC offset: these time zones will have the offset rounded to the nearest minute, with an error of up to 30 seconds.